LinkedIn is Not Facebook – Taking a Professional Approach

 In every circumstance, a company’s LinkedIn content should add to the narrative rather than repeating the opinions of others.
 Having a specific point of view or adding another view on a topic demonstrates you’ve thought about the subject and have something of value to add.
 Taking the approach of constantly adding value to the conversation translates to prospects and potential partners transferring the same impression of your company and brand.

 As a professional platform, the goal should be to contribute and produce content in a professional manner.
-The underlying goal of every company is to sell their products and services to generate an ROI for dedicating their time and energy to LinkedIn.
+The underlying goal of every company is to sell its products and services to generate an ROI for dedicating their time and energy to LinkedIn.
 However, the goal is to aim for a balance of 20 percent self-promotion and 80 percent high quality educational and valuable content to create a thought-leadership position.
 Those who violate this mix often are the ones who connect with companies only to immediately follow up with an InMail sales pitch.
 Using the networking party example, no likes the person who pitches everyone they encounter.
 For the 20 percent self-promotion, successful content can range from sharing case studies to sharing your own process in a downloadable worksheet.

 Portray a Path for Change